sammersheikh/sf-ai-parser/README.md

 # Address Parser Chrome Extension

-This extension copies Shippng address from Salesforce Sales order and parses address data from the clipboard and formats it with structured fields using a local LLM powered by LM Studio.
+This extension parses address data from Salesforce sales order pages or clipboard JSON and formats it with structured fields using a local LLM powered by LM Studio.

 ## Features

+- Directly extracts shipping addresses from Salesforce pages
 - Reads JSON address data from clipboard
 - Uses a local LLM (Language Model) hosted by LM Studio for intelligent address parsing
 - Falls back to regex pattern matching if the LLM is unavailable